cloud-gov/cg-site/_kbarticles/2022-11-04-Encryption-In-Transit.md

 ---
 layout: post
-title: "Encryption in transit on cloud.gov"
+title: "Encryption in transit on Cloud.gov"
 date: November 4, 2022
-excerpt: This article documents the status of encryption in transit for various types of traffic on the cloud.gov platform.
+excerpt: This article documents the status of encryption in transit for various types of traffic on the Cloud.gov platform.
 ---

 ## Application to services